vinod-vms/Customize_Bootstrap_with_Sass/README.md

 The index.html file is already linked to the customized_bootstrap.css file in the `assets/css` folder.

-After running `npm install`, Bootstrap containing the node_modules directory will be installed.
+After running `npm install`, node_modules directory containing Bootstrap and the Sass compiler will be installed.

 The default Bootstrap .css file is `./node_modules/bootstrap/dist/css/bootstrap.min.css`